 Why Is My Adult Dog Peeing In House?

-One of the first things to do when your adult dog starts urinating and/or defecating in the house, is rule out a medical issue.
+One of the first things to do when your adult dog starts urinating and/or defecating in the house is to rule out a medical issue.
 Something as simple as a urinary tract infection can cause a dog to relieve himself inside.
 Rule out medical issues.
-Kidney or bladder stones can cause indoor urine, but so can:
+Kidney or bladder stones can cause indoor urination, but so can:

 - Fear/Being Scared: Many shelter dogs landed there with a history of some sort of abuse, abandonment, or hurt.
-If a dog pees in reaction to your voice or being scolded, this is certainly not the way to bond with a dog.
+If a dog pees in reaction to your voice or to being scolded, he is scared.
 Sometimes, a dog may even exhibit submissive urination at one gender or another.
 If a male harmed the dog in any way, then the dog may pee when he or she sees a man.
 Did you hover or the dog and yell at him when he peed inside?
 This can create a fear environment where he actually pees more out of fear.

-- Human Housetraining Errors: If your dog is 1 or 2 years old and you still notice accidents, something likely went awry with your training.
-As long as medical issues are ruled out, take a few steps back, and follow the advice in this post.
+- Human Housetraining Errors: If your dog is 1 or 2 years old and you still notice accidents, something may have gone awry during the puppy housetraining phase.
+As long as medical issues are ruled out, take a few steps back, and follow the advice below.

 - X Marks the Spot: Many dogs mark their spot; whether that spot is your bed, their bed, a chair, or a rug.
-Dog may urinate small amounts in different places around the house or even in one big puddle on furniture.
+A dog may urinate in small amounts in different places around the house or even in one big puddle on furniture.
 We have advice to help tackle this problem.
-Hint: Your dog does not pee nor poop inside out of spite.
+Spoiler alert: Your dog does not pee nor poop inside out of spite.